projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixing selector not cleaning state
+- Fixing gltf importer breaking when no rotation information is found